 Based off the original Special Stages, the Special Place is about Sonic being in a labyrinth.
 Unlike the original one however, this one doesn't rotate.
-Instead the player is required to carefully move Sonic through the stage and avoid the many GOAL blocks.
-If Sonic touches one of these, the stage won't end though, but he will be teleported to the last check point he collected.
-At the end of this stage, the player will collect 4 emeralds at once, even though they don't have any usage for the later game.
+Instead, the player is required to carefully move Sonic through the stage and avoid the many GOAL blocks.
+If Sonic touches one of these, the stage won't end though, but he will be teleported to the last checkpoint he collected.
+At the end of this stage, the player will collect 4 Chaos Emeralds at once, even though they don't have any usage for the later game.
 This is also mentioned in the story.

-The second Special Stage also follows the same idea as the first special stage, being a non-rotating labyrinth the player must navigate through.
-This one stage has a different direction though: Upon touching a certain block, Sonic will automatically fly up and down, restricting the player to only the left and right buttons.
+The second Special Stage also follows the same idea as the first Special Stage, being a non-rotating labyrinth the player must navigate through.
+This one stage has a different direction though: Upon touching a certain block, Sonic will automatically fly up and down, restricting the player to only the and buttons.
 The movement can be reversed by touching an UP or DOWN block and checkpoints are scattered around the level.
-At the end of the stage, the remaining 2 emeralds need to be collected.
-It must be done without hitting the wall, otherwise the already collected emerald will be lost and needs to be collected again.
+At the end of the stage, the remaining 2 Chaos Emeralds need to be collected.
+It must be done without hitting the wall, otherwise the already collected Emerald will be lost and will need to be collected again.

 Scar Night Place

-The first section is similar to Night Hill Place, starting off with a normal level where rings can be collected (however, there are no enemies).
+The first section is similar to Night Hill Place, starting off with a normal level where Rings can be collected (however, there are no enemies).
 After that comes a unique recreation of the Walking Bomb, which was seen in the cutscene.
 Upon detonating, it will expose a lot of shrapnels in a random pattern, making it a rather unpredictable boss.
-It also doesn't destroy itself after only exploding once, forcing the player to play along until boss finally destroys itself.
+It also doesn't destroy itself after only exploding once, forcing the player to survive until the boss finally destroys itself.

-The second section takes place right after the boss has been defeated.
-Pressing a button will cause the walls to start blinking red, as they are now harmful and must be avoided.
-Sonic is granted the ability he has been taught in the tutorial level, the ability to control his gravity by pressing A. In a similar manner as the stages before, the player must navigate Sonic through this huge maze and do some mini challenges from time to time.
+The second section of Scar Night Place takes place right after the bomb boss has been defeated.
+Pressing a switch will cause the walls to start blinking red, as they are now harmful and must be avoided.
+Sonic is granted the ability he has been taught in the Tutorial Place: the ability to control his gravity by pressing .
+In a similar manner as the stages before, the player must carefully navigate Sonic through this huge maze and do some mini challenges from time to time.